yurika-tylerharden/web-daw/README.md

 - `GET /api/stems/:key` - Fetch a single file
 - `DELETE /api/stems/:key` - Remove a file from R2

+## Secrets
+Keys are stored as environmental variables in for the R2 object storage and D1 database.

 ## Setup Instructions

 ### Prerequisites